Updated 21 October 2024

 The most important use of custom view is its appearance .
 Android gives us a bunch of predefined Views, which we can use to build our apps.

 But we can also create our own custom Views that can show custom drawings.
-This is especially useful for things like visualisations and games.
+This is especially useful for things like visualisations and in games app development.

 In CustomView we create instance of Paint class